 Keeping a journal of how you feel is another great idea as you may start to see certain patterns that require adaptation.

 For those who prefer the digital route for recording stats and progress, there are countless carb counting apps online.
-Some free while others come at a small price.
+Some are free while others come at a small price.
 All of them are designed to make the carb counting process that much easier.

-Carb counting - serving size vs portion size
+Serving size vs portion size